0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

   - Fully patched (minimum KB5005417 recommended)
 - ✅ **Sufficient read-write DCs** must be available in every AD site where users will log on using WHfB

-> ⚠️ A **read-write DC** is required because partial TGTs from Azure AD must be validated and exchanged for a **full Kerberos TGT** by the domain controller.
+> ⚠️ A **read-write DC** is required because partial TGTs from Entra ID must be validated and exchanged for a **full Kerberos TGT** by the domain controller.
 This enables the device to access resources like file shares or on-prem applications.

 ---